 This number can actually be used to place calls between local subscribers, even if you don't have any PSTN interconnection.
 This comes in handy if you use phones instead of soft-clients for your tests.
-The format in which this number can be dialled so the subscriber is reached has been defined previously in Section 3.1.1.
+The format in which this number can be dialled so the subscriber is reached is defined in Section 4.5.